Stanley Bay School

 One year later the school was built at a cost of 754 pounds.
-A team of builder erected two classrooms and a porch.
+A team of builders erected two classrooms and a porch.
 When the school was first established it was an extension of Devonport Primary School.
 Miss M Barr, a teacher from Devonport was appointed Head Teacher.

 A further two classrooms and a staff room were added.
 It was at that time that the school was divided into year levels from Year 1 to Year 8.

 The school purchased three sections of land and two houses were removed.
 They turned the sections into the playing field.

 During this decade swimming lessons were held at Stanley Bay Beach.
 It was during this time that intermediate schools were established and Stanley Bay no longer had Year 7 and 8 students.

-More neighboring sections were purchased and five houses removed to create a larger playground.
+More neighbouring sections were purchased and five houses removed to create a larger playground.
 Later this decade the pool was installed.